D3Engineering/d3-ti-kit/README.md

 * Enter dev as Name and select 1 in the Version dropdown.
 * Finally, click on Create.

-### Assign the ML-Inference Lambda to your Greengrass Group
+### Assign the ML-Inference Lambda to your AWS IoT Greengrass Group

 For Greengrass to use a Lambda function you need to assign the Lambda function to your Greengrass Group.
 The Lambda function on Greengrass will be configured as a long running function because it should scan a volume or shared memory for images regularly.